-A tripping circuit breaker, a dead socket, a ceiling fan that needs fitting — electrical jobs in Dubai are common and the pricing is not always transparent.
-This is the complete 2026 price guide for electrical work in Dubai, including what different jobs actually cost, what makes the price go up, and how to make sure the electrician you hire is safe to use.
+A tripping circuit breaker, a dead socket, a ceiling fan that needs fitting — electrical jobs in Dubai are common and the pricing is not always transparent before the technician arrives.
+This is the complete 2026 price guide for electrical work in Dubai: what different jobs actually cost, what pushes the price above the base range, how villa work differs from apartment work, and how to make sure the electrician you hire is safe and properly licensed to use.

 Dubai Electrician Price Table 2026